Trepan-Debuggers/python2-trepan/README.rst

 Source-code Syntax Colorization
 -------------------------------

-Starting with release 0.2.0, terminal source code is colorized via `pygments <http://pygments.org>`_ and we make use of terminal bold and emphasized text in debugger output and help text.
+Starting with release 0.2.0, terminal source code is colorized via pygments_ and we make use of terminal bold and emphasized text in debugger output and help text.
 Of course, you can also turn this off.
-Starting with release 0.6.0, you can use your own `pygments style <http://pygments.org/docs/styles/>`_, provided you have a terminal that supports 256 colors.
+Starting with release 0.6.0, you can use your own pygments_style_, provided you have a terminal that supports 256 colors.
 If your terminal supports the basic ANSI color sequences only, we support that too in both dark and light themes.

 Command Completion